ucdavisdatalab/workshop_python_basics/chapters/01_python-basics.md

 There are also help pages for other topics, such as built-in operators and modules (you'll learn more about modules in {numref}`modules-packages`).
 To look up the help page for an operator, put the operator's name in single or double quotes.

-Python treats anything inside single or double quotes as literal text rather than as an expression to evaluate.
-In programming jargon, a piece of literal text is called a **string**.
-You can use whichever kind of quotes you prefer, but the quote at the beginning of the string must match the quote at the end.

-For example, this code opens the help page for the arithmetic operators:
+For example, this code opens the help page for the arithmetic
+operators:

 ```{code-cell}
 help("+")